awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-service-role.md

   This role alias refers to the IAM role\.

-For more information, see [Install the AWS IoT Greengrass Core software](getting-started.md#install-greengrass-v2)\.
+For more information, see [Step 3: Install the AWS IoT Greengrass Core software](getting-started.md#install-greengrass-v2)\.

 You can also set the role alias for an existing core device\.
 To do so, configure the `iotRoleAlias` configuration parameter of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.